Shopify/storefront-api-examples/ember-js-buy/README.md

 # ember-js-buy

-An example usage of the [js-buy-sdk](https://github.com/Shopify/js-buy-sdk) built with Ember.
+An example using [js-buy-sdk](https://github.com/Shopify/js-buy-sdk) built with Ember.

 ## Prerequisites